audiotool/manual/manuals/plugins/drums/machiniste.md

 # Machiniste

-The Machiniste is a Drum computer that eats samples rather than having in-built internal sounds like the Beatbox 8 or the Beatbox 9 drum machines.
+The Machiniste is a Drum computer that eats samples rather than having in-built internal sounds like the Tr808 or the Tr909 drum machines.
 The Machiniste allows for samples to be dragged from the sample browser into 9 different possible channels.
 Once a sample has been loaded to one of the channels it is then possible to set where you